 Full Infrared Saunas Vs. Single Lamps

 A full infrared sauna that heats up the entire body and promotes sweating with 3-4 bulbs.
-This is a recommended protocol for a Myers Detox Protocol program to detox the body of heavy metals and hundreds of chemicals.
+This is a recommended protocol for a Myers Detox Protocol to detox the body of heavy metals and hundreds of chemicals.
 But some people cannot do a full sauna for various reasons, making a single infrared heat lamp a sensible option.
 In these situations, the use of a single reddish heat lamp can be wonderful and even lifesaving.

 These situations include:

 - Pregnancy.
 Pregnant women cannot heat up a fetus.
 Fetuses do not have a mechanism to cool themselves.
 I do not recommend full sauna therapy for pregnant women, but a single bulb is perfect.

 - Children.
 Children under 5 years of age cannot regulate their body temperature and should not go in a full sauna.

 - Cost.
 A full sauna costs at least $350 dollars and even run into the thousands of dollars.
 I sell a full sauna for $350 in the Myers Detox Store, but this can be out of reach for some.
 A single bulb lamp with a fixture costs $49 or even less.

 - Hard to reach areas.
 A single bulb can shine light on areas of the body that are hard to reach with the fixed lamps in a full sauna.

 - Illness.
 If one is too ill to use a full sauna, a single bulb is a great alternative.

 - Heat sensitivity.
 If one is sensitive to heat, a single bulb can provide soothing therapy without heating the entire body.